-On May 17, 2022, the Public Staff filed the affidavit of Lynn Feasel, Financial Analyst III, Accounting Division, and the testimony of Jeff Thomas, Engineer, Engineering Division.
+On May 17, 2022, the Public Staff filed the affidavit of Lynn Feasel, Financial Analyst III, Accounting Division, and testimony of Jeff Thomas, Engineer, Engineering Division, recommending approval of the Company's revised rates set forth in DEC's supplemental testimony and exhibits.

-On May 26, 2022, DEC filed the rebuttal testimony of Angela M. Tabor.
+On May 26, 2022, DEC filed the rebuttal testimony of Angela M. Tabor responding to the Public Staff's request that the Company provide suggestions on how the CPRE shortfall should be resolved.

-On May 31, 2022, the Commission issued an Order Providing Notice of Commission Questions and Requiring Supplemental Exhibits.
+On May 31, 2022, the Commission issued an Order Providing Notice of Commission Questions and Requiring Supplemental Exhibits, requesting Ms. Feasel to file two additional exhibits.

-On June 3, 2022, the Public Staff filed Supplemental Exhibits of Ms. Feasel, consistent with the Commission's May 31, 2022 Order.
+On June 3, 2022, the Public Staff filed Supplemental Exhibits of Ms. Feasel.